 All adjusted estimators were closer to zero than the corresponding unadjusted estimators.
+This includes estimates using the heterogeneous adjustment (see Appendix~\ref{app:allresults}).
 However, the difference between the adjusted SBW and H-SBW and the unadjusted versions is close to zero.
-This is in contrast to our validation study where the unadjusted SBW and H-SBW estimators ranged from about 0.3 to 0.4 percentage points lower than the adjusted estimators.\footnote{When excluding the early expansion states, the difference between the estimates on the adjusted and unadjusted data persist but are also smaller in magnitude.} We interpret this difference as due to chance: while theory and our validation study shows suggests that our unadjusted estimators are biased, bias only exists in expectation.
-Our primary dataset is a random draw where our unadjusted estimators perform more comparably to the adjusted estimators.
+This contrasts with our validation study where the unadjusted SBW and H-SBW estimators ranged from about 0.3 to 0.4 percentage points lower than the adjusted estimators.\footnote{When excluding the early expansion states, the difference between the estimates on the adjusted and unadjusted data persist but are also smaller in magnitude.} We interpret this difference as due to chance: while theory and our validation study suggests that our unadjusted estimators are biased, bias only exists in expectation.
+Our primary dataset is a random draw where our unadjusted and adjusted estimators give similar estimates.

 We next consider the sensitivity of our analysis with respect to the no anticipatory treatment effects assumption by excluding the early expansion states (California, Connecticut, Minnesota, New Jersey, and Washington) and re-running our analyses.
-The column ``Early excluded estimate (95\% CI)'' in Table~\ref{tab:mainresults} reflects these results.
+The columns under ``Early expansion excluded'' in Table~\ref{tab:mainresults} reflects these results.
 The overall patterns of the results are consistent with our primary estimates; however, our point estimates almost all move somewhat closer to zero.
-This may indicate that either the primary estimators have a slight negative bias, or that these estimates have a slight positive bias.
+This may indicate that either the primary estimates have a slight negative bias, or that these estimates have a slight positive bias.
 Given our analysis of the validation study we view the first case as more likely.
 This would imply that our primary estimators reflect a lower bound on the true treatment effect.
 Regardless, the differences are small relative to our uncertainty estimates.
 Overall we view our primary results as relatively robust to the exclusion of these states.
-Additional diagnostics and results are available in Appendix~\ref{app:weightdiagnostics}.
+Additional results are available in Appendix~\ref{app:allresults}.